How Much to Install Cabinet Hardware Cost Guide

 Head of Sales

 How Much to Install Cabinet Hardware?
-CountBricks Breaks It Down
+A Detailed Cost Analysis

 Cabinet pulls and knobs may be small, but they have a huge impact on the style and usability of a kitchen, bath, or laundry room.
-The first question homeowners ask their contractor is exactly the one you typed into a search bar: how much to install cabinet hardware?
-Below, the residential construction pros at CountBricks outline the cost drivers, current price ranges, and the fastest way to generate an accurate, client-ready estimate.
+The first question contractors often face is: how much to install cabinet hardware?
+Below, we outline the cost drivers, current price ranges, and the fastest way to generate an accurate, client-ready estimate.

 The Quick Answer

-Across the U.S., most homeowners spend between $5 and $15 per opening for basic hardware plus $4 to $10 per opening for professional installation.
-That places the average complete cost at $9 – $25 per cabinet door or drawer.
+Across the U.S., most professionals charge between $5 and $15 per opening for basic hardware plus $4 to $10 per opening for professional installation.
+This places the average complete cost at $9 – $25 per cabinet door or drawer.
 Multiply by 40–50 openings in a typical kitchen and you get $360 – $1,250.
-CountBricks projects in 2024 trend toward the mid-range: $580 for a 42-opening kitchen using mid-grade brushed nickel pulls.
+Projects in 2025 trend toward the mid-range: $580 for a 42-opening kitchen using mid-grade brushed nickel pulls.

 Six Key Factors That Control Cabinet Hardware Costs